stonecircle/stonecircle-blog/content/broccoli-starting-the-build-and-eating-your-greens.md

 }
 ```

-one thing that you will notice right off the bat is that we are using functions like `exitsSync()`, `mkdirSync()` and `join()` which are all native NodeJS functions.
+One thing that you will notice right off the bat is that we are using functions like `exitsSync()`, `mkdirSync()` and `join()` which are all native NodeJS functions.
 You can see where they are coming from if you look at the top of the index.js file to see the require statements:

 ```js
 const { extname, join, dirname } = require('path');